 - Gateway Series:

-Gateway Series: In France.
+- In France.
 Arrived in the late 70s on a public channel and created a public outcry.
 The reason was the french opening song, that some found kinda xenophobic, extending this to the show itself.
-Was a HUGE success anyway, and it's basically thanks to this show that the anime fanbase exists in France, since it created the first french generation of anime-fans.
+It was a HUGE success anyway, and it's basically thanks to this show that the anime fanbase exists in France, since it created the first French generation of anime fans.

-Sequel Displacement: Grendizer was aired in France before Mazinger Z, becoming fenomenally popular.
+- Sequel Displacement: Grendizer was aired in France and in Italy before Mazinger Z, becoming phenomenally popular.
 When Mazinger-Z was aired, it was accused of ripping-off one of its sequels.

-They Wasted A Perfectly Good Character: Arguably, several of the one-shot Vegan ambassadors/officers, which could have added some interesting complications to the war (Rubina being the worst offender in this regard).
+- They Wasted a Perfectly Good Character: Arguably, several of the one-shot Vegan ambassadors/officers, whom could have added some interesting complications to the war (Rubina being the worst offender in this regard).

 - The Woobie: Honestly, Rubina could not catch a break.